Lauren Kirshner is a writer, community arts leader, and Assistant Professor in the Department of English at Toronto Metropolitan University.

 As a leading arts educator, Lauren has made significant contributions to the arts and community engagement.
 She has led hundreds of community workshops and designed programming for organizations such as Luminato, Harbourfront Centre, The Toronto Public Library, and The Centre for Addiction and Mental Health.
 Her Young Authors Project was a finalist for the Ontario Government Minister’s Award for Innovation in Arts.

 She is most widely known as the founder of Sister Writes, an acclaimed creative writing program that empowers marginalized women by offering free creative writing classes and mentorship from celebrated female writers.
-Lauded by The Toronto Star and CBC for its innovative approach, Sister Writes is dedicated to honouring the wisdom and experience of women and amplifying their voices.
+Noted by The Toronto Star and CBC for its innovation, Sister Writes is dedicated to honouring the wisdom and experience of women and amplifying their voices.